abchapman93/VA_COVID-19_NLP_BSV/README.md

 # Overview
 This repository implements a version of the system described in [A Natural Language Processing System for National COVID-19 Surveillance in the US Department of Veterans Affairs](https://openreview.net/forum?id=ZQ_HvBxcdCv).
+This was presented at the ACL 2020 Emergency COVID-19 Workshop.
+The [recorded presentation](https://youtu.be/alBnBPtFEAw) is available on YouTube.

 The NLP system is designed as a [spaCy](https://spacy.io/) processing pipeline.
 Most components are implemented as part of the
 [medSpaCy](https://github.com/medspacy/medspacy) package.